burlachenkok/exploring-python3/python3-note.md

 ## Python Notebooks: General

-Jupyter documentation is available here https://docs.jupyter.org/en/latest/.
 Jupyter Notebooks presents a way to create source code mixed with documentation in the form of Markdown.
 Also, Notebooks can serialize the results of numerical computation in the form of graphics into a single file.

 Python Notebooks by itself does not provide means to debug Python Notebooks, however some IDEs such as [Visual Studio Code](https://code.visualstudio.com/) support debugging of code inside Python Notebooks.

+Documentation about Jupyter is available here: https://docs.jupyter.org/en/latest/.

 The following command will start the web server and open the client: